paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

     sender_deposit: Balance,
     /// The amount that the recipient supplied as a deposit when accepting opening this channel.
     recipient_deposit: Balance,
-    /// The maximum message size that could be put into the channel.
-    limit_message_size: u32,
     /// The maximum number of messages that can be pending in the channel at once.
     max_capacity: u32,
     /// The maximum total size of the messages that can be pending in the channel at once.